-- 1. The incident must have occurred on or after June 1, 1984. - The incident must have been reported within 72 hours after its occurrence or the Commission must find there was good cause for the failure to report within that time.
-Good cause includes, but is not limited to the minority, infirmity or incapacity of the claimant.
+(1) The incident must have occurred on or after June 1, 1984.

-- The application must be filed within one (1) year of the incident unless the Commission finds there was good cause for the failure to report within that time. - 4.
-The victim must have suffered bodily injury, psychological injury as the result of a direct, face to face threat of physical injury, or actual physical injury or death as a result of the criminal actions of another. - The claimant or victim must cooperate fully with law enforcement and the Commission staff.
-If law enforcement officials or Commission staff is not satisfied with the victim's or claimant's cooperation, the Commission may deny, reduce or declare the claim ineligible. - Requested expenses shall not be eligible for compensation in the event that they have been paid by a collateral source. - 7.
-The victim or claimant must not be the offender or an accomplice of the offender. - 8.
-No portion of the compensation shall benefit the offender or accomplice. - If the applicant, after making application for compensation to the Commission, then perpetrates any criminally injurious conduct or is convicted of a felony, the applicant shall be ineligible for compensation. - 10.
-The claimant must submit an original signed and notarized claim application. - 11.
-The victim's presence in the United States of America must be lawful. - 12 An alien who is defined as an eligible alien pursuant to 8 U.S.C. §1621(a) or 8 U.S.C. § 1641, or certified as a victim of human tracking pursuant to 22 U.S.C. §7105 may be eligible for compensation benefits. - 13 Proof of U.S. citizenship, legal presence in the U.S., or proof of being an alien eligible for public benefits must be provided for every claimant/victim. - a.
-An original or certified copy of the following documents is evidence of U.S. citizenship: - A birth certificate issued in or by a city, county, state, or other governmental entity within the United States or its outlying possessions. - A U.S. Certificate of Birth Abroad (FS-545, DS-135) or a Report of Birth Abroad of a U.S. Citizen (FS-240). - iii.
+- (2) The incident must have been reported within 72 hours after its occurrence or the Commission must find there was good cause for the failure to report within that time.
+Good cause includes, but is not limited to the minority, infirmity or incapacity of the claimant. - (3) The application must be filed within one (1) year of the incident unless the Commission finds there was good cause for the failure to report within that time. - (4) The victim must have suffered bodily injury, psychological injury as the result of a direct, face to face threat of physical injury, or actual physical injury or death as a result of the criminal actions of another. - (5) The claimant or victim must cooperate fully with law enforcement and the Commission staff.
+If law enforcement officials or Commission staff are not satisfied with the victim's or claimant's cooperation, the Commission may "not approve" the claim. - (6) Requested expenses shall not be eligible for compensation if they have been paid by a collateral source. - (7) The victim or claimant must not be the offender or an accomplice of the offender. - (8) No portion of the compensation shall benefit the offender or accomplice. - (9) If the applicant, after making application for compensation to the Commission, then perpetrates any criminally injurious conduct or is convicted of a felony, the applicant shall be ineligible for compensation. - (10)The claimant must submit an application that has been signed by either facsimile signature or electronic signature.
+If the Commission is not satisfied that the facsimile signature or the electronic signature is authentic, it may request an original, notarized signature from the claimant. - (11)A person must be a U.S. citizen, a person who is legally present in the U.S., or an alien eligible for public benefits in order to receive compensation benefits. - (12)An alien who is defined as an eligible alien pursuant to 8 U.S.C. §1621(a) or 8 U.S.C. § 1641, or certified as a victim of human tracking pursuant to 22 U.S.C. §7105 may be eligible for compensation benefits. - (13)Proof of U.S. citizenship, legal presence in the U.S., or proof of being an alien eligible for public benefits must be provided for every claimant/victim. - a.
+A copy of one of the following documents may be accepted as evidence of U.S. citizenship: - i.
+A birth certificate issued in or by a city, county, state, or other governmental entity within the United States or its outlying possessions. - ii.
+A U.S. Certificate of Birth Abroad (FS-545, DS-135) or a Report of Birth Abroad of a U.S. Citizen (FS-240). - iii.
 A birth certificate or passport issued from: - 1.
 Puerto Rico, on or after January 13, 1941; - 2.
 Guam, on or after April 10, 1898; - 3.
-U.S. Virgin Islands, on or after February 25, 1927; - Northern Mariana Islands, after November 4, 1986; - 5.
-American Samoa; - Swains Island; or - 7.
+U.S. Virgin Islands, on or after February 25, 1927; - 4.
+Northern Mariana Islands, after November 4, 1986; - 5.
+American Samoa; - 6.
+Swains Island; or - 7.
 District of Columbia. - iv.
 An unexpired U.S. passport. - v.
 Certificate of Naturalization (N-550, N-57, N-578). - vi.
 Certificate of Citizenship (N-560, N-561, N-645). - vii.
-U.S. Citizen Identification Card (I-179, I-197). - viii.
-Free Alabama Photo Voter Identification Card. - b.
-A person is presumed to not be an alien who is unlawfully present in the U.S. if the person provides the original of one of the following documents to the Commission for inspection: - i.
-A valid, unexpired Alabama driver's license. - ii.
-A valid, unexpired Alabama nondriver indentification card. - A valid tribal enrollment card or other form of tribal identification bearing a photograph or other biometric identifier.
+U.S. Citizen Identification Card (I-179, I-197).

+viii.
+Free Alabama Photo Voter Identification Card.